 We are thus still reminded of the sobering truth that even as our power increases, we are not omnipotent, we are still susceptible to the caprice of man, nature, and the accidents of history.

-I believe that what we need is a recovery of the doctrine of Providence in its full Calvinistic sense.
+Perhaps what we need is a recovery of the doctrine of Providence in its full Calvinistic sense.
 Contra the “God of the gaps”, God doesn’t only coordinate the natural forces which he relinquishes to engineers and scientists once he reveals the secrets of the laws of nature, nor is he the God who merely dwells in the minds of man and has no effect in the empirical world.

 The Christian God is the God of Providence.
 All empirical, material and historical forces are in his hands.
 However he has manifold ways of distributing his goods to mankind.
 Some he distributes through miracles, through direct providence (answered prayers) and providential coincidences.
 Others he is pleased to distribute through governments and human authorities, both epistemic and political, he has instituted.
 He is pleased to grant mankind a share in the dominion of nature as intended from the beginning through their rational faculties as images of God.
 He is well pleased to grant mankind the ability to participate in his creative actions by giving them the ability to shape and create goods for his own and his neighbour’s enjoyment as well as to provide for his own and the needs of others.
 However even mankind’s ability so to use their reason and create goods are contingent upon God’s good graces.
 The fact that we can receive our goods from our fellow man itself is an act of Providence granting the charity, honesty, and righteousness necessary for them to do their duty.